mosi-sol/Mosi-Math/PhiPrime/readme.md

 other than 1 and itself.
 The trial division method tests this by checking for divisors from 2 up to the square root of $\(n\)$.
 If any divisor is found within this range, $\(n\)$ is not prime; otherwise, it is prime.

-> latex not good work on github, so some math formula not good show
+> latex not good work on github, so some math formula not good show (where symbol $ start and finish line)